sardinaa/Local-LLM-and-Notetaker/README.md

 2. **Organize with Folders**: Use "Create Folder" to organize your notes hierarchically
 3. **Chat with AI**: Switch to the Chat tab to start conversations with the LLM
 4. **Upload Documents**: Use the RAG features to upload and query your documents
-5. **Study with Flashcards**: Create flashcard collections for active learning

 ### Key Features